sylank/scdfs-local-development-environment/README.md

 Then `cd` into log file directory.
 You have to print out the `stdout_0.log` content.
 Check the `source` and the `sink` too.

 ### Build your own app
-Check the applications source to create your own application, you can check them here[https://github.com/spring-cloud-stream-app-starters].
-You can generate your app with (Spring Initializr)[https://github.com/spring-cloud-stream-app-starters].
+Check the application's source to create your own application, you can check them [here](https://github.com/spring-cloud-stream-app-starters).
+You can generate your app with [Spring Initializr](https://github.com/spring-cloud-stream-app-starters).

 ### Run and debug from IntelliJ
 Import the project as maven application and you can start the pre-configured Dataflow Server from `spring-cloud-dataflow-server/src/main/java/org/springframework/cloud/dataflow/server/single/DataFlowServerApplication.java`.
 Don't forget to set the environment variables.